jim10564/AppointmentApp/ProjectOne/README.md

 **occursOn(int year, int month, int day)**

 that checks whether the appointment occurs on that date.
-For example, for a monthly appointment, you must check whether the day of the month matches.
+For example, for a monthly appointment, the program checks whether the day of the month matches.
 You must write following classes:

 • Appointment.java